-There are approximately 100 countries that have committed to report under the CRS, including the United States of America, United Kingdom, Canada, Germany, Japan, New Zealand, Switzerland and China.
+There are approximately 100 countries that have committed to reporting under the CRS, including the United States of America, United Kingdom, Canada, Germany, Japan, New Zealand, Switzerland, and China.

 There are also countries participating from more exotic locations previously known as tax havens, such as the British Virgin Islands, the Cayman Islands, the Isle of Man, Guernsey, and Jersey.

 Australian financial institutions across a number of services are likely to ask for information about tax status, including:

 - Life insurance companies that offer products with an investment component

 - Investment companies that offer private equity funds, exchange-traded funds, managed funds and brokers that hold financial assets for the account of others.

 Reported information from financial institutions may vary depending on the nature of their holding, but in most cases, it will include the type of account, name, address, date, and place of birth of the account holder.

 Other information that may be shared could include a breakdown of investment income such as dividends, interest, and income from certain insurance contracts, account balances, and sales proceeds from financial assets.